droosma/blog/content/post/generative-ai-hello-world/index.md

 ## Ingestion Process

 At the heart of an effective RAG setup lies the Extract, Transform, Load (ETL) pipeline, a fundamental component that, while common across many data handling systems, requires specific attention to detail in this context.
-The following diagram illustrates the comprehensive journey data undertakes from its initial form, through its extraction and transformation phases, to its ultimate persistence within the system.
+The diagram illustrates how data moves from its initial form, through extraction and transformation phases, to its final storage in the system.

 ```mermaid
 flowchart LR